Joshr520/BO3-Autosplits-Injected/README.md

 # Injecting the autosplits
 Open VSC and click file -> Preferences -> Keyboard Shortcuts.
 Search for "run test task" and give it a keybind.
 To inject the autosplits, wait for the game to be open and at the main menu.
-Press your keybind and it should tell you it has injected.
+Press your keybind while you have one of the gsc files open in VSC and it should tell you it has injected.
 Now you can just start playing.